ynux/nomad-terraform-elasticstack/nomad_prepare/README.md

 aws ec2 describe-instances --filter "Name=tag:Name,Values=nomad-example-server" --query "Reservations[*].Instances[*].PublicIpAddress" --output text
 aws ec2 describe-instances --filter "Name=tag:Name,Values=nomad-example-client" --query "Reservations[*].Instances[*].PublicIpAddress" --output text
 ```
-Put 3 client nodes into the nomad\_clients\_elasticsearch group.
+Put 3 client nodes into the nomad\_clients\_elasticsearch group, the fourth in the nomad\_client group of your inventory.ini.
 Put the path to your key into your [ansible.cfg](./ansible.cfg.example).
-install elastic's beats ansible role with `ansible-galaxy install -r requirements.yml`
+Install elastic's beats ansible role with `ansible-galaxy install -r requirements.yml`

 ##### Put one private IP into inventory.ini

 Elasticsearch needs a `cluster.initial_master_nodes` for the initial bootstrap, and some `discovery.seed_hosts` to have the nodes discover each other.
 For the latter we could install the aws discovery plugin.
 For the first I'm not sure how to solve it.
 It has to be same, otherwise you might end up with three clusters.

-It would be elegant to have the nodes register with consul and then extract information about each other from consul.
-However, this brings dependencies into the game, and formatting issues which i was worried could keep me busy for longer than i care for.

-So I took the cheap way out: Put one elasticsearch internal IP and use it via ansible templates.
+I took the cheap way out: Put one elasticsearch internal IP and use it via ansible templates.
 It works.

 So please get one elasticsearch private IP , e.g. with `aws ec2 describe-instances --filter "Name=tag:Name,Values=nomad-example-client" --query "Reservations[*].Instances[*].[PublicIpAddress,PrivateIpAddress]" --output table`.
 Put it as `es_first` variable into the inventory.ini.